J182Razor/PolyMathOS/README.md

 ## 🙏 Acknowledgments

-NeuroAscend is built on the shoulders of giants:
+PolyMathOS is built on the shoulders of giants:

 - **Neuroscience Research**: Dr. Andrew Huberman, Dr. Barbara Oakley, and the learning science community
 - **AI Technology**: OpenAI for providing advanced language models